ImmutableSoft/AutoLM/README.md

 as a current digital activation asset, stored on the immutable Ethereum database.

-The first step to using AutoLM library for a activation license file check library is to initialize it with the entity and product information, as represented on the Immutable Ecosystem.
+The first step to using AutoLM library for a license activation check is to initialize it with the entity and product information, as represented on the Immutable Ecosystem.
 If you have not created an Entity on Immutable you can test with one of the product examples on the Ropsten testnet (ie. leave code unchanged).
 With the